 Dictation software makes it easier to take notes in meetings, keep track of important conversations, or transcribe documents while on the go.
-It can also empower persons with disabilities who are unable to type using conventional methods.
+It can also empower persons with disabilities who may struggle to type using conventional methods.
 As the software continues to improve, the number of business applications of this technology is rapidly increasing.

 Dragon Professional Individual dictation software is widely recognized as the best in the business.
 Dragon products are reliable, easy to use, and among the most accurate available.